RajkumarRajamani/selenium-brain/CommonChallenges-Solutions.md

   /Library/Java/JavaVirtualMachines/jdk-17.jdk/Contents/Home/lib/security/cacerts
   ```
 * Once you have located the cacerts file, now we need to import certificates
-* To install/add certificates to java cacerts file, we need to Java's keytool which is located under java's /bin folder
+* To install/add certificates to java cacerts file, we need Java's keytool which is located under java's /bin folder
 * Open ```cmd``` or ```powershell``` for windows or ```terminal``` for mac
 * Then locate the terminal to java's bin directory where keytool.exe is located using below command